Fischer-Tom/Emergent-Canonical-Frame/README.md

 # Emergent-Canonical-Frame
-Official Codebase of the paper "Emergence of a Shared Canonical Object Frame from In-the-Wild Videos"
+Official Codebase of the paper *Emergence of a Shared Canonical Object Frame from In-the-Wild Videos*

+## Coming Soon
+The code is still under construction and will be released soon!